Startr4ck/CVE_lists/Ten-Agent/Only channel name distinguishes user identity, causing the interface to be called beyond authority.md

 {"request_id":"6182c335-2eb9-4f64-8c87-510b953d52b312","channel_name":"agora_02nq0h"}
 ```
-The channel name can be traversed own By victim, and after this interface is sent, the corresponding room will pause the connection
+The channel name can be traversed own By victim, and after this request is sent, the corresponding room will pause the connection

 3. Users can reset the link properties in room by accessing the POST/app/agents/start interface
 Note that there is no association between user_id and channel